TimiMakkonen/Minesweeper/README.md

 * Added reset and newGame methods.
   * 'reset(bool keepCreatedMines = false)' method keeps current grid size and number of mines parameters and allows to keep currently set mines as well if argument 'keepCreatedMines' is set to true.
   * 'newGame' methods start completely new game with different grid sizes and number of mines.
+* Added argument verifications to various methods and made them throw.
 * Formatted code using ['clang-format'](https://clang.llvm.org/docs/ClangFormat.html).
 * Added virtual destructor to 'IRandom'.
 * Tidied code using ['clang-tidy'](https://clang.llvm.org/extra/clang-tidy/).
+* Added some tests.

 ### Version 8.2.0